groundhoggwp/groundhogg/README.txt

 Yes, you can find our Official [Woocommerce](https://groundhogg.io/downloads/woocommerce) extension on our site among other extensions for other popular plugins.

 = Does Groundhogg work with my theme? =
-Groundhogg is them agnostic, meaning it will work with every and any theme.
+Groundhogg is theme agnostic, meaning it will work with every and any theme.
 Groundhogg is mostly administrative and very little is seen by visitors.

 = Does Groundhogg track my subscribers? =
 Yes, Groundhogg has a very smart tracking system that will allow you to monitor your clients interactions with your emails and your site.